Published: 6 March 2025 | Reading Time: 5 minutes

 This Celsius to Fahrenheit formula in Python is the main formula of the Python program.
 We can easily convert temperature values from one scale to another by applying this formula in a Python script.

 You can write a Fahrenheit to Celsius program in Python in many different ways.
-Our approach depends on how structured and reusable we want the code to be.
+The approach depends on how structured and reusable we want the code to be.
 This section will explore three approaches: using a basic formula, functions, and classes.

 The simplest way to convert Celsius to Fahrenheit in Python is by directly applying the formula inside a script.
 This approach is very friendly for beginners as it demonstrates how mathematical operations work in Python.
-Below is the algorithm:

 # Celsius to Fahrenheit Conversion Using Basic Formula